IEEE-VIT/Coint/README.md

 <img src="coint.png">
 </p>

-# Coint
+# Hacktoberfest 2022 with IEEE-VIT :blue_heart:

-A basic crypto currency app that displays real-time values and notifies when it reaches a certain price range set by the user.
+Coint is a basic crypto currency app that displays real-time values and notifies users when a coin reaches a certain price range set by the user.
 The app also has a conversion feature to help users convert and compare the current currency and coin values.

-# Hacktoberfest 2022 with IEEE-VIT :blue_heart:

 Support open source software by participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com) and get goodies and a free t-shirt! :blue_heart: